🏁 Drive Like You Mean It — Own the Track, Own the Game!

-The Logitech USB PlayStation 3 Driving Force GT Racing Wheel is the official Gran Turismo wheel, featuring a 900-degree rotation, force feedback technology, and a unique 24-position realtime adjustment dial.
-Designed for PS3 racing enthusiasts, it offers realistic steering, precise pedal control, and seamless integration with Gran Turismo 5 and Prologue, delivering an immersive and professional-grade racing experience at an accessible price point.
+The Logitech USB PlayStation 3 Driving Force GT Racing Wheel is the official Gran Turismo wheel, featuring a 24-position realtime adjustment dial, 900-degree wheel rotation, and advanced force feedback technology.
+Designed for PS3 racing enthusiasts, it offers realistic gas and brake pedals plus a sequential stick shift, delivering an immersive and precise racing experience that puts you in full control.

 | ASIN | B0015HYPOO |